Code Documentation: Importance, Common Types, Challenges & Best Practices

 Facilitates Testing & Quality Assurance

-Code documentation can include details on how to set up environments, configure software, and execute tests, which are critical for quality assurance teams.
+Write code documentation that includes details on how to set up environments, configure software, and execute tests, which are critical for quality assurance teams.

 It allows for more consistent and effective testing processes, ensuring the software meets its quality benchmarks.